mmubtakir/CIS_11_Project_Team2/README.md

 # CIS_11_Project_Team2
 CIS 11 Course Project for Team 2
 Option B: Test Score Calculator

-	Program
-Create an LC-3 program that displays the minimum, maximum and average grade of 5 test scores and display the letter grade associated with the test scores.
+Program: Create an LC-3 program that displays the minimum, maximum and average grade of 5 test scores and display the letter grade associated with the test scores.
 Input: User is prompt to input the test scores.
 Output: Display maximum, minimum, average scores and letter grade equivalence (0 – 50 = F, 60 – 69 = D, 70 – 79 = C, 80 – 89 = B, 90 – 100 = A) on the console.

 The program must fulfill the following criteria:
 1. Contain appropriate addresses: origination, fill, array, input and output.
 (20 points)
 2. Display minimum, max, average values/grades in console.
 (20 points)